LudoNocco/Java-Advanced-OOP-UNI-TURKU/PART_3_EXERCISE_1.md

 ## PART A
 This is a case of single implementation inheritance.
-The class LoginScreen extends the abstract class CommandLineApp and via specialization inheritance, it inherits its methods and properties.
+The class LoginScreen extends the abstract class CommandLineApp and via specialisation inheritance, it inherits its methods and properties.
 It is also a more detailed and specific version of CommandLineApp, adding specialised behaviour by using the lock() method.
 This method is a simple authentication mechanism that works by continuously prompting the user for a username and password until the correct combination of user name and password is entered.